kwarunek/i3-output-selector/README.rst

 i3-output-selector
 ==================

-Damn simple output selector of the current workspace in i3 WM.
+Dead simple output selector of the current workspace in i3 WM.
 It is based on i3-py package and Tkinter.

 .. image:: https://raw.githubusercontent.com/kwarunek/i3-output-selector/master/screenshot.png